 - Padmini Patwardhan had a global research grant on Leadership in Communication Management funded by the Plank Center for Leadership in Public Relations, University of Alabama.
 In 2013-14, she authored or co-authored two book chapters, a journal article, and two conference papers.
 Topics were public relations leadership in global settings (based on grant data), account planning, reverse product placement, and global learning in mass communication.
 Dr. Patwardhan also mentored four undergraduate research teams in her theory and research class on projects that were presented in the department’s first undergraduate research symposium.

-- Guy Reel published Media Ethics at Work: True Stories from Young Professionals (Washington: CQ Press, 2013), as co-editor.
+- Guy Reel published Media Ethics at Work: True Stories from Young Professionals in 2013, the second edition is coming in the fall of 2016: as co-editor.
 Reel’s recent paper and chapter publications include: “Richard Fox and the Modernization of the Squared Circle in the Late Nineteenth Century,” in Major Problems in American Sport History, 2nd Edition, Ed.
 Steven A. Riess (Stamford, Conn.: Cengage, 2015); “This Wicked World: Masculinities and the Portrayals of Sex, Crime, and Sports in the National Police Gazette, 1879–1906”, Taylor and Francis online; “Sensitivity and Professionalism: The Case of the Perils of Facebook,” Media Ethics at Work: True Stories from Young Professionals.
 Eds.
 Lee Anne Peck and Guy Reel, (Washington: Sage, 2013); and “Of Tabloids, Detectives and Gentlemen: How depictions of policing helped define American masculinities at the turn of the twentieth century,” A History of Police and Masculinities 1700-2010, Eds.
 David G. Barrie and Susan Broomhall (New York: Routledge, 2012).

 - Marilyn Sarow is co-author of a book chapter, “La Plus Que Ça Change…?
 Cancer Activism: Lessons Learned from the Breast Cancer and Prostate Cancer Movements,” in the forthcoming book Cancer and Health Policy: Advancements and Opportunities, published by the Oncology Nursing Society.